xrettle/WFGY/TensionUniverse/BlackHole/Q007_twin_prime_conjecture.md

 ### Falsifiability and experiments

 * Experiments described in this document are **tests of TU encodings**, not tests of the underlying canonical problem itself.
-* The rule “falsifying a TU encoding is not the same as solving the canonical statement” applies globally, even where it is not restated.
+* The rule “falsifying a TU encoding is not the same as solving the canonical statement” is understood to apply globally, even where it is not restated.
 * When required observables cannot be reliably estimated in practice, the outcome of the corresponding experiment is recorded as “inconclusive”, not as confirmation.

 ### Interaction with established results